-The essential 2024 vacation home maintenance checklist
+The essential 2025 vacation home maintenance checklist

 A luxury home that can benefit from the use of a vacation home maintenance checklist.

-Now that you own a vacation home, it’s time to learn how to properly care for your asset.
-Our vacation home maintenance checklist includes the weekly, monthly, quarterly and annual tasks that will keep your home in pristine condition.Maintaining a second home means staying ahead of major shifts in temperature, weather patterns and potential repairs.
-We’ll also share helpful tips to consider while using our vacation house checklist.If second home care isn’t something you have the bandwidth to tackle on your own, consider becoming a co-owner of a fully managed vacation home.
+Knowing how to maintain a vacation home means staying ahead of major shifts in temperature, weather patterns and potential repairs.
+We’ll cover seasonal to-do’s you should know, plus helpful tips to consider while using our vacation house checklist.If second home care isn’t something you have the bandwidth to tackle on your own, consider becoming a co-owner of a fully managed vacation home.
 Every Pacaso second home has a dedicated property manager so you can focus on enjoying your home, not maintaining it.

 The ultimate vacation home checklist for routine maintenance

-• Download it below and open the file
+• Download it below and open the file.

-• Use it digitally or print it out
+• Use it digitally or print it out.

 • Be proactive: Staying on top of regular preventative maintenance can help extend the life of your home’s major systems and give you an early warning about potential issues, which is key to avoiding costly headaches down the road.

-• Stay at your home often: Just like cars, homes stay in tip-top shape when they’re used regularly.
+• Stay at your home often: Just like cars, homes remain in tip-top shape when they’re used regularly.
 When homes sit vacant for long periods of time, unexpected problems can arise and potentially result in costly repairs.

 • Install smart home tech: Consider adding smart home gadgets like security cameras with Wi-Fi that let you keep an eye on your property.
 Install thermostats that you can control with your phone to run your HVAC system occasionally.